 There's not much that can be done to prevent West Nile Virus.
 Although several people across the country have died from the West Nile Virus, including some people in Arizona, it is important not to panic and remember that the numbers are relatively very small.
 On rare occasions, the West Nile Virus infection can result in a severe and sometimes fatal illness known as West Nile encephalitis (an inflammation of the brain).
 The risk of severe disease is higher for persons 50 years of age and older.

-Minimizing the Likelihood of Contracting West Nile Virus
+Minimizing the Likelihood of Contraction

-- Change water in flower vases, birdbaths, planters and animal watering pans at least twice a week.
+- Change water in flower vases, birdbaths, planters, and animal watering pans at least twice a week.

 - Repair leaky pipes and outside faucets.